ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

         masked_output = layers.Multiply(name='masked_output')([output, actions_input])
 ```

 We finally compile our model with the right optimizer, its learning rate and other parameters.
 I chose Huber loss but the model can be trained with mean square loss as well.
-In my case I tried to train with the RMSprop optimizer but I couldn't figure out the reason why my trained model failed to make good predictions although my training average trainig reward increased during traing.
+In my case I tried to train with the RMSprop optimizer but I couldn't figure out the reason why my trained model failed to make good predictions although my average training reward increased during training.
 Using the Adam optimizer resulted in a high training and evaluation rewards.

 ```
         model = Model(input = [frames_input, actions_input], output=[masked_output])